 - 7.1 The Committee received the Director of Fitness to Practise Report. - 7.2 The Committee noted that the case to answer rate was increasing.
-Legal training, specifically focusing on the decision making process had been provided to the fitness to practise team and legal assessors.
-There were two High Court case appeals outstanding, one of which was recently cancelled as the registrant in question had sadly died. - 7.3 The Committee noted that the fitness to practice department had taken on additional staff as their workload continued to expand. - 7.4 The Committee agreed that it would be useful if further information could be collated on the number of ftp cases that were remitted back to other healthcare regulators.
-The Committee noted that this particular issue had also been debated by the Council and it was anticipated that the Council for Healthcare Regulatory Excellence (CHRE) would at some point in the near future provide this level of detail in a standard report released to all of its relevant stakeholders.
+A review day had taken place for legal assessors and panel chairs had taken place on 7th March 2006.
+The review day focused on decision making.
+There were two High Court case appeals outstanding. - 7.3 The Committee noted that two hearings officers and a case manager had been appointed. - 7.4 The Committee agreed that it would be useful if further information could be collated on the number of ftp cases that got remitted back to other healthcare regulators.
+The Committee noted that this particular issue had also been debated by the Council and was anticipated that the Council for Healthcare Regulatory Excellence (CHRE) would provide this level of detail in a standard report released to all of its relevant stakeholders.